jpvazquezz/alpha_funding/README.md

 ## 1. Business Problem

 Th Alpha Funding company deals with financial asset management from people and companies.
-The companies has 45 specialisied employees who aim to help outhers strieve their financial independence.
+The Alpha Funding has 45 specialisied employees who aim to help others strieve their financial independence.

 Initially, Alpha Funding recommends to investiment mainly on 5 assets: Dollar, Bova11, Smal11, Bitcoin and Ether.
 Morover, some economic indicators are monitored: Selic, IPCA and Indice DI.